 - They vet the management team of the originator to ensure domain expertise.

 - They’re highly selective of who they choose to work with and hire a third-party to investigate the originator’s financials and track record.

 - Originators must have many years of experience and are considered an authority in their field.

-Since YieldStreet Management LLC is an SEC-registered investment advisor (RIA) and manages funds issuing securities under Rule 506(c) of Regulation D under the Securities Act of 1933 (pause to take a breath), you are required by law to verify your accreditation.
+Since YieldStreet Management LLC is an SEC-registered investment advisor (RIA) and manages funds issuing securities under Rule 506(c) of Regulation D under the Securities Act of 1933, you are required by law to verify your accreditation.
 How do you prove it?

 There are three methods available to you: